act-rules/act-rules.github.io/pages/design/rule-template.md

 |--------------|---------
 | Highlight    | Element A1 and B2
 | Question     | Does T2 provide an extended description of the image additionally to T1?
-| Help         | If the image contributes meaning to the page or provide any functionality or conveys information additional to the pages text, this must be described.
+| Help         | If the image contributes meaning to the page or provide any functionality or conveys information complementary to the content of the page, this must be described.
 | User profile | Requires <sight / hearing / fine motor control / HTML Knowledge / Accessibility knowledge / ...>
 | context      | yes | Optional
 | Interaction  | yes | Optional